We Specialize in the Science of Herbal Magic

 How do cannabis tinctures work?

 Tinctures can be absorbed sublingually by dropping them under the tongue.
 Sublingual absorption bypasses the digestive system, which makes dosing (titration) more consistent and predictable than using edibles.
 When ingested this way, onset of effects typically takes 15 to 30 minutes, but everyone is different!
-If you don’t feel like dropping tincture on or underneath the tongue, you can also swallow them in a small amount of your favorite beverage.
-Just be aware that the onset of effects will take longer and the effects can last longer, just like an edible.
+Alternatively, you can put some in your favorite beverage and enjoy that way!

 What is the Entourage Effect?